diogorb/specflow-basic-sample/README.md

-# specflow-basic-sample
-Specflow with PageObjects sample test
+# Specflow with PageObjects sample test

+To execute this project you need the dependencies below:
+- Specflow
+- NUnit